Youngzt998/SimPL-Interpreter/README.md

 # SimPL-Interpreter

+Ziteng Yang

 ## 1. Overview

 This is the implementation document of an interpreter for the programming language SimPL (pronounced simple),  which is a simplified dialect of ML and can be used for both functional and imperative programming.

 See [project.pdf](./project.pdf) for the specification of this language and the original goals.

+The project has been uploaded to https://github.com/Youngzt998/SimPL-Interpreter